beyondamola/thought-chain/README.md

 ### personal note:
-  this is my first personal project; a small but serious step in taking CS more seriously; had a lot of fun. eventually I plan to make a special visual with these nodes; first have to get the barebones working..
+  this is my first personal project; a small but serious step in taking CS more seriously; had a lot of fun;
+  eventually I plan to make a special visual with these nodes; first have to get the barebones working;
   Enjoy.

 ## HOW IT WORKS: